-Start Up: Financial Crisis Batters Economy
+Start Up: Economy Limps Along

 The U.S. economy seemed to be doing well overall after the recession of 2001.
-Growth had been fairly rapid, unemployment had stayed low, and inflation seemed to be under control.
-The economy began to unravel at the end of 2007-total output fell in the fourth quarter.
-It recovered-barely-in the first quarter, and picked up substantially in the second.
+Growth had been normal, unemployment had stayed low, and inflation seemed to be under control.
+The economy began to unravel at the end of 2007-total output fell in the fourth quarter and again in the first quarter of 2008.
+It recovered-barely-in the second quarter.
 Then things went sour...very sour.
 The economies of the United States and those of much of the world were rocked by the worst financial crisis in nearly 80 years.
-That crisis plunged the economy into a downturn in total output and employment that seemed likely to last a long time.

-A good deal of the economy's momentum when things were going well had been fueled by rising house prices.
+A good deal of the U.S. economy's momentum when things were going well had been fueled by rising house prices.
 Between 1995 and 2007, housing prices in the United States more than doubled.
-As house prices rose, consumers who owned houses grew richer and increased their consumption purchases.
+As house prices rose, consumers who owned houses felt wealthier and increased their consumption purchases.
 That helped fuel economic growth.
 The boom in housing prices had been encouraged by policies of the nation's monetary authority, the Federal Reserve, which had shifted to an expansionary monetary policy that held short-term interest rates below the inflation rate.
 Another development, subprime mortgages-mortgage loans to buyers whose credit or income would not ordinarily qualify for mortgage loans-helped bring on the ultimate collapse.
 When they were first developed, subprime mortgage loans seemed a hugely profitable investment for banks and a good deal for home buyers.
-Financial institutions developed a wide range of instruments based on "mortgagebacked securities."
+Financial institutions developed a wide range of instruments based on "mortgage-backed securities."
 As long as house prices kept rising, the system worked and was profitable for virtually all players in the mortgage market.
 Many firms undertook investments in mortgage-backed securities that assumed house prices would keep rising.
 Large investment banks bet heavily that house prices would continue rising.
 Powerful members of Congress pressured two government-sponsored enterprises, Fannie Mae (the Federal National Mortgage Association) and Freddie Mac (the Federal Home Loan Mortgage Corporation), to be even more aggressive in encouraging banks to make mortgage loans to low-income families.
 The pressure came from the executive branch of government as well-under both Democratic and Republican administrations.
 In 1996, the Department of Housing and Urban Development (under Bill Clinton, a Democrat) required that 12% of mortgages purchased by Fannie Mae and Freddie Mac be for households with incomes less than 60% of the median income in their region.
-That target was increased to 20% in 2000,
+That target was increased to 20% in 2000, 22% in 2005 (then under George

-22% in 2005 (now under George W. Bush, a Republican), and was to have increased to 28% in 2008.Russell Roberts, "How Government Stoked the Mania," Wall Street Journal, October 3, 2008, p.
+W. Bush, a Republican), and was to have increased to 28% in 2008.
+Russell Roberts, "How Government Stoked the Mania," Wall Street Journal, October 3, 2008, p.
 A21.
 But that final target would not be reached, as both Fannie Mae and Freddie Mac were seized by the government in 2008.
 To top things off, a loosening in bank and investment bank regulations gave financial institutions greater leeway in going overboard with purchases of mortgage-backed securities.
 As house prices began falling in 2007, a system based on the assumption they would continue rising began to unravel very fast.
 The investment bank Bear Stearns and insurance company American International Group (AIG) required massive infusions of federal money to keep them afloat.
 In September of 2008, firm after firm with assets tied to mortgage-backed securities began to fail.
 In some cases, the government rescued them; in other cases, such as Lehman Brothers, they were allowed to fail.